 Rotorua has topped the list for the most noise complaints about a single premises in New Zealand.

-Official information responses from all 67 district and city councils in New Zealand revealed, besides from Upper Hutt City Council, Rotorua Lakes Council was the only territorial authority to receive more than 200 noise complaints about a single business or individual between November 2019 and August 2021.
+Official information responses from all 67 district and city councils in New Zealand revealed Rotorua Lakes Council and Upper Hutt City Council were the only territorial authorities to receive more than 200 noise complaints about a single business or individual between November 2019 and August 2021.